davy7125/polyphone/docs/en/tutorials/create-a-soundfont-from-scratch.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 When samples are added to instruments, they appear as divisions (columns) in the :ref:`instrument editor table <instrument editor table>`.
-Each division must then be positioned on the keyboard by changing the “Key range” in the table.
+Each division must then be positioned on the keyboard by changing the :guilabel:`Key range` in the table.
 Generally, it is a good practice to have the range of a division include the root key of its represented sample.
 The entire surface of the keyboard must be covered (eg, key 36 to key 96 for a classic synthesizer keyboard).